aishwaryag9424/NYC-Restaurant-data-analysis-using-R-/README.md

 # Statistical features:

 Normal Distribution: The normal distribution, also known as the Gaussian distribution or bell curve, is a continuous probability distribution that is symmetric around its mean, denoted by μ (mu).
-The shape of the normal distribution is characterized by the probability density function (PDF).<br />
+The shape of the normal distribution is characterized by the probability density function (PDF).\

 Exponential Distribution: The exponential distribution is a continuous probability distribution that describes the time between events in a Poisson process, where events occur continuously and independently at a constant average rate.